Hanafi school: Formative period

 Abu Hanifa and his students were responsible for systemising the use of ra'y, of which Abu Hanifa was its "unrivalled master".
-According to his contemporary Shu'bah, Abu Hanifa was the "most systematic jurist of his time".
+According to his contemporary Shu'ba ibn Ayyash, Abu Hanifa was the "most systematic jurist of his time".
 His legal thought was distinct for its treatment of hypothetical scenarios, which he held would help prepare for disastrous circumstances.
 It was also distinct for its method of analogical reasoning (qiyas).
 Abu Hanifa would identify the normative, underlying principles of the law from the Quran, hadith and practices of Muhammad's companions, and applied these to solve unprecedented legal cases.
 Qiyas and adherence to analogical consistency were defining characteristics of early Hanafis, who employed juristic discretion (istihsan) to depart from the results of qiyas when deemed appropriate.
 As qiyas enabled the treatment of multiple legal cases from a single case, it facilitated the systematic compilation of legal literature.

 There is no record of legal treatises authored by Abu Hanifa.
 His teachings were transmitted by his disciples Abu Yusuf and Muhammad al-Shaybani, the last of whom was the most prolific.
 Later Hanafis termed the corpus of al-Shaybani as the "zahir al-riwaya" and ascribed it an authoritative status.
 The students of Abu Hanifa established study circles in Baghdad, an emerging hub of cultural activity and the seat of the Abbasid Caliphate.
 The school won the support of the centralising Abbasid state, which sought to unify the legal system.
 The Abbasids' preference for appointing Hanafi judges assisted in spreading the school.
 Abu Yusuf served as a judge in Baghdad; the Abbasid caliph Harun al-Rashid later appointed him as the chief judge.
 By the time of al-Shaybani's death, the school had spread to Egypt and Balkh in Tokharistan.